conda/conda/docs/source/admin-guide/install/index.rst

 * For Miniconda---400 MB disk space.

-* For Anaconda---300 MB disk space to download Anaconda plus another 300 MB to install it.
+* For Anaconda---Minimum 3 GB disk space to download and install.

 * Windows, macOS or Linux.